 Visualization settings in Project options

-Determines how much of the extreme dark and light data is ignored when calculating the stretch.
+Histogram Percentage - determines how much of the extreme dark and light data is ignored when calculating the stretch.
 A setting of 0.01 (1%) ensures that a few dead pixels or glints of light don't cause the entire image to look dark or washed out.
+On the other hand, if you want to ensure the brightest parts of the image is visible you can change this to 0.0.

 Global Workspace settings